Javascript is not enabled.

 See IRS Publication 502, Medical and Dental Expenses, for a full list of eligible expenses and rules.

-Nonprescription medications, except for insulin.
-That includes herbal, nutritional or vitamin supplements, unless a medical provider recommends them as treatment for a specific medical condition a physician has diagnosed.
+Other nonprescription medications, except for insulin — even though those expenses are eligible for reimbursement if you contribute to a flexible spending account (FSA), health savings account (HSA) or similar pre-tax accounts.
+That includes herbal, nutritional or vitamin supplements unless a medical provider recommends them as treatment for a specific medical condition a physician has diagnosed.

 If you’re self-employed, you may be able to deduct premiums for Medicare or other eligible health insurance from your income without having to itemize or meet the 7.5 percent threshold.
-Even if you were primarily retired but did some consulting work, you may be eligible to deduct all or part of your premiums.
+Even if you were primarily retired but did some consulting work, you may be eligible to deduct all or part of your premiums, but your other out-of-pocket medical costs would have to qualify for the medical expense deduction.

 You can qualify for the self-employed health insurance deduction only if both you and your spouse were ineligible to participate in an employer-subsidized health plan.
-The tax-deductible premiums cannot exceed the amount of money you earned from your business.
 The calculation is more complicated if you received a subsidy for buying health insurance on the federal or a state insurance marketplace.

 If you qualify, you can deduct premiums for Medicare Part B and Part A if you’re required to pay them, as well as Part D, Medicare Advantage and Medigap premiums, and eligible long-term care insurance premiums.
 You can claim this deduction as an adjustment to income on Schedule 1 when filing your Form 1040.